Why is it important to edit and proofread?

 The writing skills of editing and proofreading are invaluable in many situations in life.
 Whether submitting an application for a volunteer programme, writing a personal email to a friend or completing a report for your latest job, it’s important that your thoughts and ideas are delivered as clearly and concisely as possible to avoid misunderstanding or the need for further clarification.
 To create such ease of communication, a writer should always check their work carefully through processes of editing and proofreading.
 Fixing spelling, grammar, punctuation and logic errors (among other aspects) will help to guarantee that the text you’ve produced is clear, accurate and engaging for the reader.

 While everyone may need to edit and proofread with some frequency, there are few situations in which editing and proofreading are more important than when completing a university degree – particularly for those studying in a foreign language.
-Lessons 1 and 2 of this four-lesson course are therefore intended to explore the importance and concepts of these two writing skills for students and teachers of academic English, with Lesson 3 and Lesson 4 additionally offering a variety of tips to guide the learner towards academic competency and success.
+Chapters 1 and 2 of this four-chapter reader are therefore intended to explore the importance and concepts of these two writing skills for students and teachers of academic English, with Chapter 3 and Chapter 4 additionally offering a variety of tips to guide the learner towards academic competency and success.

 To begin this short course, we’ve first outlined seven factors which explain the importance of editing and proofreading your academic assignments, whether it’s a written essay, a piece of continuous coursework or a performed presentation.